JimLynchCodes/Titanium-Lambda/README.md

 ## For Node.js And Beyond!
 This example project is built around a NodeJS microservice.
 However, there is no reason to limit the teachings of Titanium Lambda to only NodeJS when they apply pretty much equally well serverless functions written in any language.
-Indeed, even if you are using AWS CodeStar to scaffold out a microservice for AWS Lambda, in addition to NodeJs you have the option to use ~trash~ ___fine___ languages such as Python and Java (with Spring).
+Indeed, even if you are using AWS CodeStar to scaffold out a microservice for AWS Lambda, in addition to NodeJs you have the option to use ~trash~ ___fine___ languages such as Python and Java.

 <img src="./images/CodeStar-Create-Lambda-Project-Screenshot.png" width="650" />